n2o/reveal-cljs/README.md

 🌅 Find a demo of reveal-cljs on this page: https://n2o.github.io/reveal-cljs/

-It uses Hiccup-syntax for templating, which makes it very easy to create slides.
+It uses Hiccup-syntax for templates, which makes it very easy to create slides.

-Start the project with `make repl` and see your live slides.
+Start the project with `yarn dev` and see your live slides.
 Start _speaker-mode_ by pressing <kbd>s</kbd> in the slides in your browser.